-The computational bottleneck induced by the need to train $\mathrm{Card}(\mathcal{Y})$ predictors with full conformal prediction is avoided by training only one predictor on $D_{\mathrm{train}}$.
-However, the number of points used to train the predictor is reduced to $\mathrm{Card}(D_{\mathrm{train}})$, the number of \emph{non conformity scores} to $\mathrm{Card}(D_{\mathrm{cal}})$, and finally the number of predictors to one.
-These computational improvements come at the price of a less informative prediction region since it incorporates a less precise predictor, deteriorates the quality of the \emph{non-conformity} scores, and uses fewer scores, which makes the p-value function less pertinent (see Section 3.7 in \citet{papadopoulos2008inductive} and Section 4.1 in \citet{vovk2022}).
+The computational bottleneck induced by the need to train $\mathrm{Card}(\mathcal{Y})$ predictors with full-conformal prediction is avoided by training only one predictor on $D_{\mathrm{train}}$.
+However, the number of points used to train the predictor is reduced to $\mathrm{Card}(D_{\mathrm{train}})$, the number of \emph{non-conformity scores} to $\mathrm{Card}(D_{\mathrm{cal}})$, and finally the number of predictors to one.
+These computational improvements come at the price of a less informative prediction-region since it incorporates a less precise predictor, deteriorates the quality of the \emph{non-conformity} scores, and uses fewer scores, which makes the p-value function less pertinent (see Section 3.7 in \citet{papadopoulos2008inductive} and Section 4.1 in \citet{vovk2022}).

-Although the upper bound indicates that coverage probability gets closer to $1 - \alpha$ as $n_{\mathrm{cal}}$ grows, this does not prevent the split conformal prediction region to be arbitrarily more conservative than the full conformal prediction region.
-For instance, the split conformal prediction region could end up covering areas with lower density (due to less informative predictor and/or non-conformity functions), which is balanced by an increase of the size of the prediction region (to maintain the coverage).
+Although the upper-bound indicates that coverage-probability gets closer to $1 - \alpha$ as $n_{\mathrm{cal}}$ grows, this does not prevent the split-conformal prediction-region to be arbitrarily more conservative than the full-conformal prediction-region.
+For instance, the split-conformal prediction-region could end up covering areas with lower density (due to less informative predictor and/or non-conformity functions), which is balanced by an increase of the size of the prediction-region (to maintain the coverage).

 Our approximation (detailed in Section~\ref{sec.approx.prediction.region}) does not require splitting the data but similarly overcomes the computational bottleneck by requiring the training of only one predictor.
-Moreover, the number of data used to train the predictor and the number of scores for computing the p-value function are kept the same as in full conformal prediction.
-Let us also mention that unlike the split conformal prediction region for which there is no quantification of how close it is to the full conformal prediction region (except in terms of coverage probability), such a quantification is available for our approximation (see Section~\ref{sec.approx.prediction.region}).
+Moreover, the number of data used to train the predictor and the number of scores for computing the p-value function are kept the same as in full-conformal prediction.
+Let us also mention that unlike the split-conformal prediction-region for which there is no quantification of how close it is to the full-conformal prediction-region (except in terms of coverage-probability), such a quantification is available for our approximation (see Section~\ref{sec.approx.prediction.region}).

 {\emph{Cross-conformal \citep{vovk2015cross}.}} In the cross-conformal framework, the \textit{conformal p-value function} is computed from $V$ predictors trained over $V$ folds from $D$.
 This is similar to the cross-validation idea \citep[see][for a survey]{arlot2010survey}.
 Let $\left(D^{(1)}_{\mathrm{cal}}, \ldots, D^{(V)}_{\mathrm{cal}}\right)$ be a random partitioning of $D$ into $V$ folds, with the corresponding set of indices $\left(J_{\mathrm{cal}}^{(1)}, \ldots, J_{\mathrm{cal}}^{(V)}\right)$, and define for each $k \in \brac{1, \ldots, V}$, $D^{(k)}_{\mathrm{train}} := D \setminus D^{(k)}_{\mathrm{cal}}$.
 Then for each fold $k \in \brac{1, \ldots, V}$, the ``non-conformity" scores are given by, for every $y \in \mathcal{Y}$